9 Comforting Statements For a Friend Who’s Been Sexually Assaulted

 It’s understandable that not everyone can handle the emotional labor of comforting a friend who went through sexual assault, but there’s a difference between compassionately setting a boundary vs. ghosting in someone’s time of need.
 Friends acknowledge.
 Friends don’t make friends feel like burdens.
-It sounds so basic, but after an emotionally abusive relationship full of invalidation, it’s a huge relief to no longer feel like I’m walking on eggshells.
+It sounds so rudimentary, but after an emotionally abusive relationship full of invalidation, it’s a huge relief to no longer feel like I’m walking on eggshells.

 8“You will replace the people you cut off with something better.”

 After reporting the assault, I rapidly constructed a new sense of identity.
 I didn’t want to see myself as a weak person, or someone who accepted less than she deserved, or let her disempowerment get to the point of questioning whether reporting sexual assault was the right thing to do.
-I considered all the other things in my life I was just accepting and, just like that, I burned bridges.
+I considered in my life all the other things I was accepting and, just like that, I burned bridges.

-Cutting people off, deleting messages, and discarding belongings in order to feel powerful became my new addiction.
+Cutting people off, deleting messages, and discarding belongings to feel powerful became my new addiction.
 It was constructive once I handled it with nuance, but that didn’t change how lonely I felt in the interim.
 Having even just one person say, “you will replace them” reminded me that there was something better in store.

 9 “Is there anything I can do to help?”

 Don’t let the perfect be the enemy of the good.
-Nobody always knows the perfect thing to say, but it’s always better to do something good, than to do nothing.
+Nobody always knows the perfect thing to say, but it’s still better to do something good than to do nothing.

 There’s no way I can write an all-encompassing article detailing every single way you could help a friend out.
-However, I was truly lucky to have supportive friends every step of the way, and I wish more sexual assault survivors could hear the affirmations I outlined in this essay.
+However, I was fortunate to have supportive friends every step of the way, and I wish more sexual assault survivors could hear the affirmations I outlined in this essay.